 I was completely mesmerised by the beauty and serenity of the frozen continent, the vast array of ice surfaces, turquoise and blue shining from the depth of ice through translucent white surfaces, clarity of ocean revealing submerged parts of icebergs, a rare appearance of ice crystals.

-I continue to make works in this series as well as panels and sculptures inspired by Australia’s Great Barrier Reef, but focus on the bleaching of coral reefs and the human impact on the environment.
+I continue to make works in this series as well as panels and sculptures inspired by Australia’s Great Barrier Reef but focussed on bleaching of coral reefs and human impact on the environment.